Patient Quality and Safety

 All Australian facilities are accredited using the National Safety Quality & Health Service Standards which were introduced in 2013.

 Accreditation is an important driver for safety and quality improvement.
 Through accreditation Robinvale District Health Services has been able to assess the level of performance in relation to established national and international standards and to implement ways to continuously improve our service delivery.

 Patient Satisfaction, Comments and Complaints

 RDHS focuses on listening and responding to the needs of our patients.
 Your feedback allows us to continually evaluate and improve on all aspects of our performance.

 We encourage feedback from our patients via our website; or via our patient satisfaction surveys (Customer Satisfaction Survey – Tell us about your stay……. or Consumer Feedback – Tell us what you think?)

 It is advisable that you express your concerns before you leave the hospital so we can fix any problems for you.
-The nurse in charge is a good start but if you remain concerned please ask to speak the Nursing Services Officer /Director Of Nursing or the Director of Clinical Services.
+The nurse in charge is a good start but if you remain concerned please ask to speak the Nurse Unit Manager /Director Of Nursing or the Director of Aged Care Services.